The following are some key things that you can be done to make your sales pitch script strong and powerful.

 Business value: The technical improvements that you make will create benefits as well as improvements at the business level.
 Examples of improvements are in the areas of revenue, costs, and customers.

-Personal value: When helping clients achieve technical and business improvements, this leads to improvements which impact your clients at a personal level.
+Personal value: When helping clients achieve technical and business improvements, this leads to improvements that impact your clients at a personal level.
 These appear in the areas such as compensation, career growth, and workload.

 It is important that you include language which will help you to build interest in your sales pitch script.

-Communicate ROI: Explain to them the return on investment which other clients of yours have achieved by investing in your products and services.
+Communicate ROI: Explain to them the return on investment that other clients of yours have achieved by investing in your products and services.
 You can help build interest as well as make your sales pitch script more powerful by giving quantitative figures.